COSC1107-CT/pytomata-marker/README.md

 #### Manual Project Configuration

-If you would prefer to avoid using [uv](tps://docs.astral.sh/uv/), first create a `.venv` virtual environment:
+If you would prefer to avoid using [uv](tps://docs.astral.sh/uv/), create a new virtual environment:

 ```
 python3 -m venv .venv